hanwenzhang123/fullstack-note/04-note/README.md

 - `Authentication Tokens`: send credentials to server, and the server validates credentials, comparing the combination to what is stored in the database, if that is valid, then the server creates a permission token, create but not store "permission" token on server (server is stateless), send token to client, client sends token along with requests to protected resources

 #### Login Process
-- `cookie-based server-side session`: user login -> server store a unique identifier session (after validation) -> server response session ID back client -> browser puts session in cookie, save cookie on client -> browser sends requests with cookie -> check session on server -> response back client
+- `cookie-based server-side session`: user login -> server stores user in an unique identifier session (after validation) -> server response session ID back client -> browser puts session in cookie, save cookie on client -> browser sends requests with cookie -> check session on server -> response back client
-- `token-based auth`: user login -> server creates a jwt (json web token) -> browser puts jwt in local storage -> signed jwt header (authorization: Bearer token) validated on future requests -> server only needs to validate the signature (more efficient with distributed system in cloud)
+- `token-based auth`: user login -> server creates a jwt (json web token) for user with secret -> server sends jwt back to browser -> browser puts jwt in local storage -> signed jwt header (authorization: Bearer token) validated on future requests -> server only needs to validate the jwt signature (more efficient with distributed system in cloud) -> server sends response back
 - sessions managed by server, tokens managed by client

 #### Cookie
 - session stored in the cookie, cookie http header
-- browsers will automatically send any cookies associted with a website
+- browsers will automatically send requests with session id cookies associted with a website
 - cookie can be modified by the client, they can not be trusted by the server

 #### JSON Web Token
-- When working with "Authentication Tokens", tokens are typically created in the "JSON Web Token" format
-- Those "tokens" are just long strings which are constructed by an algorithm that encodes data into a string (with the help of a private key, only known by the server).
+- long strings which are constructed by an algorithm that encodes data into a string (with the help of a private key, only known by the server).
-- You can store tokens in localStorage and sessionStorage.
+- you can store tokens in the client like localStorage and sessionStorage
+- jwt does not store user in the server, jwt has all the information about the user built into it
+- decoded jwt: header (algorithm & token type), payload (data), verify signature

 #### SQL Injection
 - a type of attack where malicious user can inject (insert) SQL commands into existing SQL statement via their input to a web form or other method to send data to database